lorenzob123/HMLF/docs/guide/custom_env.rst

     def __init__(self, arg1, arg2, ...):
       super(CustomEnv, self).__init__()
       # Define action and observation space
-      # They must be gym.spaces objects
+      # They must be hmlf.spaces objects
       # Example when using discrete actions:
       self.action_space = spaces.Discrete(N_DISCRETE_ACTIONS)
       # Example for using image as input (can be channel-first or channel-last):